malaise/ada/README.txt

 The more usefull are Agite, Alook, Als, Asubst, Lsadeps, Mcd, Udp_Spy and Xml_Checker.

-The games are G, Lem, Mmind, Nimmari and Sokoban.
+The games are G (in misc), Lem, Mmind, Nimmari and Sokoban.

 Here is the full list and description: